synthie-cat/keycapsss/3. WIP/plaid-keyboard-kit.md

 With most modern kits its hard to say what it takes to get a beautiful, working mechanical keyboard.
 But the Plaid - designed by [Takuya Urakawa](https://twitter.com/hsgw) - is a feature complete ortholinear 40% mechanical keyboard that has nothing to hide.

 The Plaid is a fun project that will reward you with a great looking and working mechanical keyboard which is super easy to build even as a first soldering project.
 Creating your own keyboard was never more accessible: The Plaid kit features only easy-to-solder through hole components but is still fully equiped with everything you need to use it on a daily basis.
+If you need an additional macropad the Plaid pad will be the perfect companion.

 ## Product features:
 * Through-hole components
 * 4x12 ortholinear layout
-* MX Style 5- or 3-pin switches (3-pin require a plate mount)
+* MX Style (3 or 5 pin)
 * QMK and VIA compatible Microcontroller Unit (ATMEGA328P)